COSH-NITK/cosh-website/README.md

 # COSH Website

-A website developed for The Center for Open-Source Software and Hardware, at the National Institue of Technology Karnataka Surathkal.
+A website developed for The Centre for Open-Source Software and Hardware, at the National Institue of Technology Karnataka Surathkal.

 ## Project Status